-However, not all bones are equally beneficial.
+Recreational raw bones have a number of benefits for dogs, including mental stimulation, oral hygiene, and nutritional value.
+But remember, not all bones are equally beneficial.
 In fact, whereas some bones are quite safe, others can be extremely dangerous.
 It is important to know what are the safest bones to avoid emergencies surgeries — and even fatalities.
+Your dog will love raw bones, but first it's important to know what kind of raw bone will be safest and most suitable for your dog.

 Most people know to steer clear of cooked chicken bones.
 In actual fact, cooking bones of any type weakens the bone’s structure, making it prone to splintering.
 This can lead to a number of health problems.